The Alpha’s Reborn Mate

 Introduction

-Selene Raventhorn had nothing—no name, no family, no past—until Alpha Kaelen Thorneclaw took her in.
+Selene Raventhorn had nothing until Alpha Kaelen Thorneclaw took her in.
 She grew up under his protection, fighting to be worthy of the place he gave her.
 Somewhere along the way, her loyalty turned into love.
 She gave him everything.

 But it was never enough.

-When Kaelen returned with a beautiful outsider named Vireya, everything changed.
+When Kaelen brought a beautiful outsider home to become his luna, everything changed.
 Lies spread.
 Trust shattered.
 And Selene was framed for a crime she didn’t commit.
-Betrayed by the man she loved most, she died alone… poisoned in her own bed.
+Betrayed by the man she loved most, she died in fire… along with her son.

 Five years before it all happened.